LukioTools/trioprint/README.md

    - Optionally, connect 3.3V and ground to power the ESP32 from the printer when powered on.

 6. **Testing and Operation**:
-   - Power up the printer and test the setup by uploading a file to the SD card and checking the printer's connectivity at `[IP]/`.
+   - Power up the printer and test the setup by uploading a file to the SD card and checking the printer's connectivity at `[IP]/` or `http://[name].local`.
+You can check ip via serial if serial debug is enabled. (laptop, pc or Android phone can be used).
    - Use a dedicated tablet or any device with a browser as the user interface.
+Personally I use old ipad.
+The only place where I allow Apple device to be used.

 7. **Updates**:
    - For firmware updates, use the OTA feature or connect via USB to the ESP32 for updates after assembling the printer.
+Printers own USB port can't be used!

 ## Dependencies
 - [ESP32 Arduino Core](https://github.com/espressif/arduino-esp32): Required for ESP32 development.